 Programming in this mode is performed with a PROM writer.
 A special program to write to flash memory is unnecessary.
-Flash memory can be programmed by a single microcontroller.

-In the parallel mode, connect Oki Electronics' flash memory program conversion adapter (model no. MTP66579) to a PROM writer that supports the "ATMEL AT29C010A" mode, and then perform the programming.
+In the parallel mode, connect Oki Electronics' flash memory program conversion adapter (model no. MTP66573) and then perform the programming.